Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 1. **Separation of Concerns (SoC)** - Represents a ___modular___ approach to constructing an application in which code can be separated into logical sections, each addressing separate areas of functional behavior (concerns).
 SoC results in higher degrees of freedom for because it hides the need for a given section to know particular information addressed by other sections.

- - MVC can separate content from presentation and data-processing (model) from content.
+ - MVC can separate content from presentation, and data-processing (model) from content.
  - Service-oriented design can separate concerns into services.

  2. **Reusability** - If correctly implemented, view and model layers can easily be composed of reusable, modular components (though controllers are seldom reusable).